 When you find the property tax total for the previous year, divide that amount by 365.
 This calculation will give you a daily tax rate.
 Round the daily tax figure down to the third or fourth decimal to start with.
 For example, an annual tax bill of $1160, divided by 365, will give you a daily rate of $3.178082192, which you can round to $3.178.

 Determine the Seller's Tax Liability

-Determine how many days the seller has owned the property.
+Figure how many days the seller has owned the property.
 This should be an exact number of days.
-For example, January and February of 2010 have 59 days.
+For example, the seller owned the property in January and February of 2019, which have a total of 59 days.

 Multiply the daily tax rate by the number of days the seller has owned the property.
-In this example, the seller has owned the property for 59 days, multiplied by 3.1780, which gives you $187.502.
+In the above example, the seller has owned the property for 59 days.
+When you multiple this number by $3.1780, you'll calculate the seller's tax liability, which is $187.502.
 You can round the final figure down to two decimal points, or $187.50.

 Before the closing, determine when the property taxes are due in your municipality so that you can accurately calculate the prorated tax liabilities.
 In some counties, property tax is due annually in January, and in other counties, the tax may be due in March.
 But in other counties, property tax may be due twice during the year.
 And in other states, such as Illinois, tax due dates are staggered by county or by population.

 The prorated amount from your calculation will appear as a debit to the seller and a credit to the buyer on the settlement statement.
 If the seller has already paid taxes before the closing takes place, the tax proration will appear as a credit to the seller and a debit to the buyer.

 - You can find property tax information, such as the previous year’s tax bill, on your county’s property appraiser’s website.